-being the former the actual elastic deformation of the materials, and the later the slippage between both surfaces.
+With the former being the actual elastic deformation of the materials, and the later representing the slippage between both surfaces.

-Granular matter is modelled as a macroscopic system composed by granules that are themselves composed by molecules.
-We will focus on the macroscopic description, so we will analyze the macroscopic kinetic (translational and rotational), and potential (gravitational, electrostatic, etc ...) energies.
-The microscopic energies are grouped in the internal energy comprising the thermal and the elastic potential terms.
+We will analyze the macroscopic kinetic (translational and rotational), and potential (gravitational and elastic deformation , etc ...) energies.
+The latter is a microscopic term, but can be modelled macroscopically.
+Furthermore, on the microscopic scale, we have in the internal (thermal) energy .

 The energy is transferred between particles by collisions.
-Some of the macroscopic kinetic energy is redistributed among the particles participating in the collision, some other is stored as elastic potential energy during the collision (it is a microscopic term, but it can be modelled as macroscopic), and another part is transformed or dissipated (as this part disappears from the macroscopic description) into other forms of internal energy, mainly thermal energy.
+Some of the macroscopic kinetic energy is redistributed among the particles participating in the collision, some other is stored as elastic potential energy during the collision and another part is transformed or dissipated (as this part disappears from the macroscopic description) into other forms of internal energy, mainly thermal energy.

-We will track the following terms: translational and rotational kinetic energy, normal potential energy, work done by the tangential elastic forces, viscous dissipated energy associated with normal deformation, viscous dissipated energy associated with tangential dissipation, and frictional dissipated energy associated to tangential slippage.
+We will track the following terms: translational and rotational kinetic energy, normal potential energy, work done by the tangential elastic forces, energy dissipated in the course of normal deformation, energy dissipated in the course of tangential dissipation, and energy dissipated associated to (frictional ) tangential slippage.

 The kinetic and gravitational terms are obvious, and the interaction terms are computed as follows for each interaction between particles: